-- A. Health Insurance - The City shall offer employees and their eligible dependents, a health insurance program under the terms set forth below: - 1) The City agrees to contribute towards medical insurance premiums an amount equal to 80% of the lowest cost health plan at the employee's enrollment level, excluding the Health Savings Account plans.
+- (a) Health Insurance - The City shall offer employees and their eligible dependents, a health insurance program under the terms set forth below: - 1.
+The City agrees to contribute towards medical insurance premiums an amount equal to 80% of the lowest cost health plan at the employee's enrollment level, excluding the Health Savings Account plans. - 2.
+The City shall provide a copy of the summary description of all health care programs offered by the City to each employee upon request. - 3.
+Regular part-time employees may elect to participate in health insurance plans and the City will contribute a pro-rata amount (based on the allocation of the position) towards the premium.
+The part-time employee will be responsible for the balance of the premium through payroll deductions. - (b) Alternate Benefit Eligible employees who provide proof of health insurance coverage from a source other than the City may receive an alternate benefit of \$350.00 per month.
+This benefit shall be provided as outlined in City Council Resolution No. 2007-178, adopted October 23, 2007.

-- 2) The City shall provide a copy of the summary description of all health care programs offered by the City to each employee upon request. - 3) Regular part-time employees may elect to participate in health insurance plans and the City will contribute a pro-rata amount (based on the allocation of the position) towards the premium.
-The part-time employee will be responsible for the balance of the premium through payroll deductions.
-If the part-time employee does not select coverage, no cash payment will be made in lieu of the insurance. - B. Alternate Benefit Eligible employees who provide proof of health insurance coverage from a source other than the City may receive an alternate benefit of \$350.00 per month.
-This benefit shall be provided as outlined in City Council Resolution No. 2007-178, adopted October 23, 2007, a copy of which is attached hereto. - C. Dental Insurance - The City shall offer employees and their eligible dependents, a dental insurance program under the terms as set forth below: - 1) The City shall pay the applicable monthly premiums and any increases during the term of this Outline.
+- (c) Dental Insurance- The City shall offer employees and their eligible dependents, a dental insurance program under the terms as set forth below: - The City shall pay the applicable monthly premiums and any increases during the term of this Agreement.
 Premiums will be set by the insurer, or if self-insured by the City, using fiscally prudent methods.
-The City shall provide a copy of the summary description of the dental program offered by the City to each employee upon request. - a.
-In general, the program includes basic dental insurance coverage of payment to network dentists of the indicated percentage up to the maximum of \$2,000 for each eligible person per year for the following benefits: - b.
-One hundred percent (100%) of the cost of diagnostic and preventative care. - c.
-Eighty-five percent (85%) of the cost of basic dental services. - d.
-Eighty-five percent (85%) of the cost of crowns and restorations. - e.
-Fifty percent (50%) of the cost of prosthodontics. - f.
-Two thousand dollar (\$2,000) maximum benefit for dental services per person per year. - g.
-Fifty percent (50%) of the cost of orthodontics with a one thousand five hundred dollar (\$1,500) lifetime maximum benefit per person. - D. Vision Insurance -The City shall offer employees and their eligible dependents, a vision insurance program under the terms as set forth below: - 1) The City shall pay the applicable monthly premiums and any increases during the term of this Outline.
+The City shall provide a copy of the summary description of the dental program offered by the City to each employee upon request. - 2.
+In general, the program includes basic dental insurance coverage of payment to network dentists of the indicated percentage up to the maximum of \$2,000 for each eligible person per year for the following benefits: - i.
+One hundred percent (100%) of the cost of diagnostic and preventative care. - ii.
+Eighty-five percent (85%) of the cost of basic dental services. - iii.
+Eighty-five percent (85%) of the cost of crowns and restorations. - iv.
+Fifty percent (50%) of the cost of prosthodontics. - v.
+Two thousand dollar (\$2,000) maximum benefit for dental services per person per year. - vi.
+Fifty percent (50%) of the cost of orthodontics with a one thousand five hundred dollar (\$1,500) lifetime maximum benefit per person. - (d) Vision Insurance -The City shall offer employees and their eligible dependents, a vision insurance program under the terms as set forth below: - The City shall pay the applicable monthly premiums and any increases during the term of this Outline.
 Premiums will be set by the insurer, or if self-insured by the City, using fiscally prudent methods.
-The City shall provide a copy of the summary description of the vision insurance program offered by the City to each employee upon request. - 2) In general, the program includes an eye examination once each twelve (12) months, lenses once each twelve (12) months, and frames once each twenty-four (24) months.
+The City shall provide a copy of the summary description of the vision insurance program offered by the City to each employee upon request. - 2.
+In general, the program includes an eye examination once each twelve (12) months, lenses once each twelve (12) months, and frames once each twenty-four (24) months.
 An employee may purchase contact lenses in lieu of the benefits summarized above.
-For details, allowances and restrictions, refer to the Plan documents.
+For details, allowances and restrictions refer to the Plan documents.

-5.10.
-GASB Workgroup
+7.8 GASB Workgroup